 It remains possible for people to travel to London for surgery.
 We are in close contact with neurosurgical colleagues in London who perform the surgery so that we can make sure that arrangements suit each person, whilst keeping risks as low as possible.
 At the current time, it is highly likely that people will be asked to self-isolate *before* travelling to London and they may need to self-isolate in London (depending on circumstances).

 For people who would normally be reviewed in Dundee because they have previously had neurosurgical treatment or received intensive treatment, we will be getting in touch to discuss options for conducting the clinical part of the review via videoconference.
 We are minimising non-essential travel and hospital contact so we are postponing the neuropsychological assessment and/or MRI scans until it is safer to do these.
 However, we hope that the clinical reviews will allow us to discuss relevant treatment options with the individuals and their local teams.

 Please browse our resources for information on how to treat OCD and depression.
 We also publish our annual reports covering activity and outcomes.

 If you would like further information on referral, or are a clinician who wishes to make a referral, please click on the button to view our referral FAQ.

 We try to provide updated information on treatment, and comment on issues that relate to OCD and depression.

 The pandemic has had a dramatic effect on the whole of the NHS, but it has also affected the availability of services for OCD.
-Not only that, but the nature of the pandemic will have had effects on...Read More
+Not only that, but the nature of the pandemic will have had effects on many people with OCD; particularly those with...Read More